Matgenix/turbomoleio/docs_rst/developer/testing.rst

 2. Output parsing
     2.1 Go in ~turbomoleio/dev_scripts and run `python generate_output_files.py --dryrun`.
-    A `differences.json` file is created in each test directory with the list of differences with respect to the previous Turbomole version.
+    A `parsing_update_differences.json` file is created in the new test version directory with the list of differences for each output parsing test with respect to the previous Turbomole version.
 By default, the old control file is used for this dry run.

     2.2 Inspect the differences found in 2.1.
 If the differences are reasonable, generate the new reference files for the new Turbomole version by running `python generate_output_files.py